dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 class B1 extends A1<B1>{}
 class C1 extends A1<C1>{}
 ```
+Because a compile error: both methods have same erasure.
+This also won’t work in parent-child.
+Cause from compiler perspective it’s overloading, but from jvm it’s overriding, that’s why compiler won’t accept if one method in parent class and another in child.
+The exception if overriding method has `List<anything>` but overridden just `List`.

 Be careful with new generic variable.
 Here in method m2 we declare new generic variable, but name it the same as main one T. So inside this method T is different generic than outside.
 ```java